 - Do they customise surgery to meet your body type (face, skin or nose) – or is it ‘one fits all’ cookie cutter style approach to keep the surgical production line moving?

-- Is your overseas doctor actually recognised as a Specialist Surgeon, and have they ever been involved with top Plastic Surgery affiliations such as ASAPS, ASAPS (USA), ISAPS, and others?
+- Has your Surgeon ever been involved with top Plastic Surgery affiliations such as ASAPS, ASAPS (USA), ISAPS, and others?

 - Have they ever published or given a presentation to audiences at global conferences covering latest advances in Plastic Surgery trends, safety and longevity of results?

-- Do they regularly attend important industry conferences, such as those held by leaders in Plastic Surgery research and safety including ASAPS (USA), ASAPS (AUS) & NZAPS?
+- Do they regularly attend important industry conferences, such as those held by leaders in Plastic Surgery research and patient safety measures, including conferences held by the Breast Masters, ASAPS (USA), ASAPS (AUS) & NZAPS?